How it Works: Apoquel®

 Apoquel works at itch neurons within the skin, preventing the transmission of the itch signal to the brain and the subsequent scratching behavior.
 Apoquel also stops the signals that promote the infiltration of inflammatory cells into the dermis, resulting in a decrease in the inflammation and redness of the skin associated with allergic disease.

-Owners of itchy dogs treated with Apoquel reported a significant decrease in itching four hours after giving Apoquel and experienced a sustained improvement of skin lesions within four weeks.1,2
+Owners of itchy dogs treated with Apoquel reported a significant decrease in their dogs' itching four hours after giving Apoquel and a sustained improvement of skin lesions within four weeks.1,2

-Watch the video below to learn more about how Apoquel inhibits JAK enzymes to stop the continuous cycle of itch and inflammation without the side effects seen with steroids.
+Watch the video below to learn more about how Apoquel inhibits JAK enzymes to stop the continuous cycle of itch and inflammation.

 References